 When Tarantino is on screen as Jimmie, someone else had to be behind the camera—and that someone was Robert Rodriguez.
 The pair later teamed up for a number of other projects, including From Dusk Till Dawn and Grindhouse.

-The infamous scene in which Mia is stabbed with a very necessary adrenaline shot was stressful enough, so Tarantino took off some of the pressure: the needle was inserted, and then Travolta pulled it out.
+The infamous scene in which Mia Wallace is stabbed with a very necessary adrenaline shot was stressful enough, so Tarantino took off some of the pressure: The needle was inserted, and then Travolta pulled it out.
 The scene was reversed in post-production so it looks as if Vincent Vega really is plunging that syringe into her.
 Movie magic!